Are you ready to cut the cord?

 The cost of Showtime is $10.99 a month, and if you sign up directly with Showtime, you can opt for an annual subscription for $99 a year.

 As with others on this list, Showtime offers a free 7-day trial.

-One of the more cables-like of the cable alternatives on this list, a Philo subscription will give you access to 58 of the most popular cable channels for just $20 a month.
+One of the more cable-like of the cable alternatives on this list, a Philo subscription will give you access to 58 of the most popular cable channels for just $20 a month.

-Philo also offers a free 7-day trial so you can try it out.
+Philo also offers a free 7-day trial to try it out.